Amid High Stakes, China Is Fast-Tracking COVID-19 Vaccine Efforts

 The race for a coronavirus vaccine is on.

-This week, Massachusetts-based Moderna, Inc. reported promising preliminary results for the vaccine it is developing.
+This week, Massachusetts-based Moderna Inc. reported promising preliminary results for the vaccine it is developing.
 It's one of eight vaccines under development that have been approved for clinical trials, according to the World Health Organization.

 Half of those vaccines are being developed in China, where the outbreak first emerged.

-The Chinese government has fast-tracked promising projects, and poured money and resources into the effort to find a vaccine.
-Experts say the ruling Communist Party recognizes there's much more at stake than public health.
+The Chinese government has fast-tracked promising projects and has poured money and resources into the effort to find a vaccine.
+Experts say the ruling Communist Party recognizes that much more is at stake than public health.

 One of the biggest concerns is the economy, says Yanzhong Huang, a senior fellow for global health at the Council on Foreign Relations.